-SET ↓ lacktriangledown units params inputs ouputs alarms comms TM/LOG setup test end DATE FORM Clock Date Format The European date format is: dd/mm/yyyy or (Day-Month).
+SET) ↓ igodallow units params inputs outputs alarms comms TM/LOG setup test end DATE FORM Clock Date Format The European date format is: dd/mm/yyyy or (Day-Month).
 The American date format is: mm/dd/yyyy or (Month-Day).
 Press ▲ or ▼ to select DAY-M or M-DAY CLOCK YEAR The Clock Year defines the current year for the real-time clock.
 CLOCK M-JAY The Clock M-DAY setting defines the current month and date for the real-time clock.
 This parameter is programmed in Month-Day format for both European and American date formats.
 CLOCK H-MIN The Clock H-MIN setting is the current time in hours and minutes for the real-time clock.
+HOUR L065 Set the number of Hourly Logs to appear on the printed log report.
+The hourly log entry occurs at 00 minutes each hour.

+SET) ↓ igodellar units params inputs outputs alarms comms TM/LOG setup test end IRY L065 Set the number of Daily Logs to appear on the printed log report.
+The daily log entry occurs at 00 hours and 00 minutes each day.
+MEEK L065 Set the number of Weekly Logs to appear on the printed log report.
+The weekly log entry occurs at 00 hours and 00 minutes each Monday.
+MONTH L065 Set the number of Monthly Logs to appear on the printed log report.
+The monthly log entry occurs at 00 hours and 00 minutes on the first day of the month.
+YEAR L065 Set the number of Yearly Logs to appear on the printed log report.
+The yearly log entry occurs at 00 hours and 00 minutes on the first day of the year.
 RESET L065 Reset the logged data.
 You may need to reset (clear) the logged data if you change the time/log settings.
 Press or to select YES, then press the set key.
 The instrument makes three beeps to confirm the reset command.
-REPORT L065 The Printer Protocol Report Logs defines the number of latest logs to be included into a printable report.
-Set the number of logs between 1 and 99.
 REPORT TYPE The Printer Protocol Report Type determines the nature of the printout from the REPORT PRINT - HOLD.SET prompt in the main menu.
-The following report types available in this instrument are: • REP-10 Preset number of latest logs Press or to select Report Type.
-PRN TYPE The Printer Protocol Printer Type allows the nature of the printer being used to be specified.
-The following printer types available in this instrument are: • PRN-01 Generic computer printer PRN-02 Generic roll printer (prints first line first) PRN-03 Slip printer TM295 • PRN-04 Label (roll) printer - Citizen CMP30L Press • or • to select Printer Type.
+The following report types available in this instrument are: REP-01 Hourly Logs Report REP-02 Daily Logs Report REP-03 Weekly Logs Report REP-04 Monthly Logs Report REP-05 Yearly Logs Report REP-06 Previous Day's 24 Hour Report (0Hr - 23Hr, minimum 48 hourly logs required) Press or to select Report Type.

+SET) ↓ lacktriangledown units params inputs outputs alarms comms TM/LOG setup test end PRN TYPE The Printer Protocol Printer Type allows the nature of the printer being used to be specified.
+The following printer types available in this instrument are: PRN-01 Generic computer printer PRN-02 Generic roll printer (prints first line first) PRN-03 Slip printer TM295 PRN-04 Label (roll) printer - Citizen CMP30L Press or to select Printer Type.
+PRINT ЯССИМ Select whether the accumulated totals are printed in addition to the non-accumulated totals for printer protocol.